Interaction

 | Acquainted | -1 step |

-encounter skill check takes into account the target’’s starting
+Interaction is an encounter skill, meaning that any skill check takes into account the target’s starting attitude (see Table P25: Encounter Skill Effects).

-\ by Interaction.
-The target’’s Will resistance modifier also
+- Resistance: The target’s Will resistance modifier also applies.

 Bargain